Seramalen/Wizards-Curse/README.md

 Finally, four banners must be placed in the correct order, which opens the door into the next room.

 In the future, I would avoid using tilt switches as they are unreliable in their current format and trigger multiple calls at a time.

+In order for the program to parse all files correctly, place this repository on the pi desktop as-is, and you'd probably need to change the root folder name in the newmagic.py file as well